 Your filling could have fallen out due to a variety of reasons.

-• After a filling procedure, you will be instructed not to chew on the side of the filled tooth for at least 24 hrs.
+- After a filling procedure, you will be instructed not to chew on the side of the filled tooth for at least 24 hours.
 This is to allow the filling material to harden and become strong enough.
-Failure to adhere to this instruction can lead to the filling falling out.
+Failure to adhere to this instruction can make the filling fall out.

-• Eating hard foods like bone can also lead to your filling falling out.
-The tooth can also fracture in the process.
+- Eating hard foods like bone can also lead to your filling falling out.
+Your tooth can also fracture in the process.

-• In rare cases of the filling not being done properly or the filling material being defective, it could come off after some days.
+- If the filling was not done properly or if the filling material was defective, it could come off after some days.

 How To Know Your Filling Has Fallen Out

-• Sudden pain felt in your tooth when you eat.
+Sudden pain felt in your tooth when you eat.
 The pain may also be spontaneous, not associated with eating.
-If the pain is very severe, it is an emergency and requires immediate attention from your dentist.
+If the pain is very severe, it requires immediate attention from your dentist.

-• If you feel a hard object in your mouth after biting down on something hard.
-Sometimes you may not feel anything especially if you mistakenly swallow it.
-No need to worry as this is a common occurrence and it is harmless.
+If you feel a hard object in your mouth after biting down on something hard.

 What Can Be Done?